TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 </div>

 We can now apply a similar approach as before, creating data subgroups on the fly.
-The only change is that we use `reformulate(indep_vars, "csat")` instead of our formula object `my_formula`.
+The only change is that we use `reformulate(indep_vars, "csat")` instead of our formula object `base_formula`.
 This adds forty different linear models to our grid:

 <div class="highlight">